 Palo Alto CyberSec-Practitioner Exam Description:

-The Palo Alto Networks Certified Cybersecurity Practitioner certification is for individuals wanting to validate their understanding of cybersecurity and explore Palo Alto Networks portfolio of solutions and related technologies.
-It is designed for those interested in technical roles in cybersecurity and will validate knowledge and basic application of solutions in the areas of cybersecurity, network security, endpoint security, cloud security, and security operations.
+The Palo Alto Networks Certified Cybersecurity Practitioner certification is for individuals wanting to validate their understanding of cybersecurity and explore the Palo Alto Networks portfolio of solutions and related technologies.
+It is designed for those interested in technical and non-technical roles in cybersecurity and will validate knowledge and basic application of solutions in the areas of cybersecurity, network security, secure access, endpoint security, cloud security, and security operations.